larryinx/larryinx.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Repositories
 description: This page is a list of awesome GitHub repositories (will be updated with my own projects) and my github user page.
-These recommended repositories are truly worth checking out, especially for CUHK CS undergrads who are planning for their future career and applying for graduate school!!!!
 nav: true
 nav_order: 4
 ---